 Asset allocation is fundamental to successful investing.
 We can think of it as being an essential part of Investing 101.
-But is asset allocation different for the retire early crowd?
+But is asset allocation different for those on the path to early retirement?

-The retire early crowd has two primary objectives that the traditional retirement crowd doesn’t:
+The retire early crowd (FIRE) has two primary objectives that the traditional retirement crowd doesn’t:

-- Accumulate a large retirement portfolio as quickly as possible, and
+- Accumulate a large retirement portfolio as quickly as possible.

-That's what we’re going to discuss in this article, but we’ll start with a brief discussion of the basics of asset allocation.
+But before we get to that, let’s start with a brief review of the basics of asset allocation.

 What Is Asset Allocation And Why Does It Matter?

 Asset allocation, often better known as diversification, is an investment strategy in which you spread your portfolio across several different asset classes.
 In doing so, you reduce the volatility associated with any one particular asset class.
 That generally improves the long-term performance of your portfolio.

 For example, a portfolio that holds 70% in stocks, 20% in bonds, and 10% in cash equivalents, will better weather a downturn in stocks than a portfolio that’s 100% invested in stocks.